 Todd has been handcrafting jewelry since 1971.
-His apprenticeship under both Ray Grobe and Robert Burke was an old world learning experience unavailable today.
-As an educator, Todd was the head of the Jewelry Manufacturing & Repair Program at both the Minneapolis Community & Technical College and the Southeast Technical College in Red Wing Minnesota.
+He apprenticed under both Ray Grobe and Robert Burke.
+As an educator, Todd was the head of the Jewelry Manufacturing & Repair Program at both the Minneapolis Community & Technical College and the Southeast Technical College in Red Wing, MN.
 Currently his direction is in historic jewelry manufacturing techniques.
-From 1890 to 1915 jewelry design was going through dramatic changes.
-The Victorian Era was coming to a close, Art Nouveau was at its peak, Edwardian designs were introduced and the Arts & Crafts movement was flourishing.
-Jewelry of this period had an enduring quality looked up to today.
-With a workshop in St. Paul, Minnesota he continues to produce history-inspired jewelry of quality.
+From 1890 to 1915, jewelry design was going through dramatic changes—the Victorian Era was coming to a close, Art Nouveau was at its peak, Edwardian designs were introduced, and the Arts & Crafts movement was flourishing.
+Jewelry of this period had an enduring quality that is looked up to today.
+With a workshop in St. Paul, MN he continues to produce history-inspired jewelry of quality.